faustic/nexo/doc/dev/platform/README.md

 From a programmer's point of view, being asked to write an application for a certain platform means trying to answer the questions: "what tools and information do I need to do the job?"

+We usually adopt the user's view for matters of global organisation, such as naming the platforms.
+We adopt the programmer's view when going into the detail of each platform.

 ### Current platforms

 When we say a platform is current, we mean that it is still actively developed and maintained.
 For such a platform, we try to adhere to the following guidelines: